echovisionlab/discogs-batch/README.md

 ### Dependencies

-Dump dependency for other type are described as following:
+Dump dependency for other type are can be described as following:

 |    TYPE   |       REQUIRES        |
 |-----------|-----------------------|